-If you need to reduce production and switch off your air compressors, dryers or gas generators temporarily, we have put together some stopping and re-starting guidelines for you to follow.
+If you need to reduce production and switch off your air compressors temporarily, we have put together some stopping and re-starting guidelines for you to follow.

-How to stop air compressors for periods of time due to factory closure or shutdown
+How to stop for periods of time due to factory closure or shutdown

-If the compressors are to be stopped for a prolonged period of time the following rules should be applied.
+If the machines are to be stopped for a prolonged period of time the following rules should be applied:

-VSD compressors: Carry out a programme stop, make sure the electrical power supply is left turned on to keep the capacitor bank charged and ready for restart.
+- VSD compressors: Carry out a program stop, make sure the electrical power supply is left turned on to keep the capacitor bank charged and ready for restart.

-Centrifugal / ZH compressors – should be programmed stopped, leave the power supply on.
-They need to have the auxiliary oil pump left turned on electrically whilst the compressor is shut down.
+- Centrifugal / ZH compressors – should be programmed stopped, leave the power supply on.
+They need to have the auxiliary oil pump turned on once a week for 10 minutes whilst the compressor is stopped.
 This will maintain the oil temperature and periodically start up the auxiliary oil pump to circulate warm oil around the bearings during long periods of downtime.

-Dryers (adsorption or refrigerant) and gas generators can be stopped manually and depressurised if required.
-For gas generators when depressurising monitor the oxygen level in the machine room.
+- Dryers (adsorption or refrigerant) and gas generators can be stopped manually and depressurized if required.
+For gas generators, when depressurizing you should monitor the oxygen level in the machine room.

 Before turning equipment back into operation, a visual inspection is needed.